Mohammed Fazle Rabbee: Personal beliefs and political movements

 In 1969, at the post-graduate Institute of Medicine in Dhaka, he laid out his vision for a classless society.
 The speech by Pakistan's topmost professor in medicine evoked strong emotions from the students and colleagues.
 The captivating speech inspired everyone to provide good medical care for free to those who couldn't afford it.
 The Pakistani government took him in for questioning after the speech.
 The army charged that Rabbee was too popular.

 In 1970 when the repression of East Pakistanis reached a peak, Rabbee received the Pakistan best professor award which he refused to accept.
 On 27 March 1971, he became very disturbed when he visited Dhaka medical college (his workplace) with his wife and saw the extent of the massacre committed by Pakistani army on innocent civilians and the faculty of Dhaka university.
 Both he and his wife provided medical care, surgery, money, shelter and transportation cost to refugee camps to families of those who were killed, as well as for survivors of torture and rape.

 Early in December 1971, Rabbee cautioned poet and activist Sufia Kamal to leave Dhaka, but he himself did not leave and was caught by the Pakistani Army and its collaborators.
 According to Kamal, he was one of the intellectuals and other important people who "proved their patriotism to their motherland by sacrificing their lives".

 Research

-Rabbee was an exceptional clinician, as well as a medical researcher.
-Throughout the subcontinent, people sought him out to diagnose difficult cases that could not be diagnosed or treated by local physicians.
-Rabbee combined a holistic approach towards health with cutting-edge science.
-For his poor patients, this popular doctor, gave free medical treatment, medicine, transportation and hospitalisation costs.
-He was extremely well liked by child and elderly patients, because he took the time to interact with them and to understand the root causes of their clinical symptoms.
+Rabbee was a clinician and medical researcher.
+He became known across the Indian subcontinent for treating patients with complex medical conditions who had not received a diagnosis or successful treatment elsewhere.
+Rabbee combined a holistic approach to health with recent developments in medical science.
+For patients who could not afford treatment, he provided free medical treatment, medicine, transportation, and hospitalization costs.
+Child and elderly patients have been noted as responding positively to his approach, as he spent time interacting with them and addressing the underlying causes of their clinical symptoms.

 Rabbee also did research on medicine, and has had his research-based articles published in the British Medical Journal and The Lancet.
 His publications include "A Case of Congenital Hyperbilirubinaemia (Dubin-Johnson Syndrome) in Pakistan" and "Spirometry in Tropical Pulmonary Eosinophilia".